isLonerism/managed-resource-operator/README.md

         namespace: default
 ```

 After initial creation of the resource, no matter which method was specified, the resource will use the embedded resource format.
-Further editing of the object can be achieved by applying the same ManagedResource with an updated URL/YAML/Object or by directly editing the resource.
+Further editing of the object can be achieved by applying the same ManagedResource with an updated URL/YAML/Object or by directly editing the ManagedResource.
 Upon deletion of ManagedResource, its managed object is deleted as well.

 ### ManagedResourceBinding